molly-yu/First_Website/README.md

-# My Personal Website
+# My First Website

-Learn more about me!
-I post some of my projects and works here, too!
+A personal website I created using HTML, CSS, and JavaScript.
+Run Index.html to view the website.